B12 Deficiency is Very Common

 One such version is known as hydroxycobalamin and this form of B12 occurs in nature much like methylcobalamin.

-Hydroxycobalamin is another pre-activated form of B12 found in animal protein such as beef (4).
+Hydroxycobalamin is another pre-activated form of B12 found in animal proteins such as beef (4).

 In fact, animal protein contains a number of pre-activated B12 versions including methylcobalamin, hydroxycobalamin, and adenosylcobalamin.